Charter Fishing Trip Information

 Sunglasses are MANDATORY for everyone fishing on the boat, even for kids.
 Sunglasses protect the eyes against the harmful rays of the sun but more importantly they protect the eyes against objects like hooks, sinkers, rod tips and other objects.
 You must bring your own sunglasses.

-Right clothing.
+The right clothing.
 In the summer months I suggest light layered clothing including a hat, gaiter, long sleeve shirt and rain jacket.
 In the cooler months make sure to bring a jacket because the ride can be very cold.
 Also make sure to wear comfortable soft shoes.
 No flip flops or barefoot.
+On the 6 and 8 hour trips you MUST wear the appropriate clothing to protect yourself from the sun.
+Long sleeve fishing shirts and long fishing pants are crucial in the Florida sun.
+I strongly suggest to wear a good face buff and gloves too.

-What NOT to bring
+What NOT to bring.

 2. Big bags, coolers or other bulky objects.
 Space is limited on a boat.